marian-stanciulica/Foodybite/README.md

 }
 ```

-Otherwise, if a case is not related any other case then I extracted it in a struct with the body as the instance property.
+Otherwise, if a request is not related to any other requests, I extracted it into a separate struct with an instance property representing the body of the request.

 ```swift
 struct LoginEndpoint: Endpoint {